bartvtende/Starty/README.md

 3. In your command line, execute ```npm install``` to install all the necessary dependencies.
 4. In your command line, execute ```nodemon app.js``` to run application
 5. Go to [http://localhost:1337/api/{whatever api endpoint}](http://localhost:1337/api/{whatever api endpoint}) to access the backend

+##Running the graph generator

+1. Get the war-file from ```/starty.gen war/starty.gen.war```
+2. Using for example XAMPP, place the war-file in XAMPP's ```/tomcat/webapps```
+3. Start the Tomcat client within XAMPP
+4. Go to [http://localhost:8080/starty.gen/api/request/graph/{sprintId}/](http://localhost:8080/starty.gen/api/request/graph/{sprintId}/) to get the graph data